zoeShao/An-IOS-App/BackEnd/README.md

 * Admin can delete any event, resources and homepage data thought GUI Admin page.
 * Admin can add event, resources and homepage data thought GUI Admin page.

+# Design Choices
+* Because we are not professional Developer yet, so we want to keep away from touching or storing sensitive data, like user email or password.
+So we use Firebase firmwork developed by Goolge as our user authorization and managerment system, user's email and hashed password will be stored on firebase server instead of us.
+* We embed the firebase login kit in our App, which work like a black box, after user login, the black box will return a unique user identifier(UUID) to the our App, so the App can send or request data from our server without letting us know who he\she is.

 # docker
 To start: